FBibonne/httpcache-servlet-app/README.md

 # HttpCache extension for Spring MVC

 The HttpCache extension for Spring MVC is a library which aim to extends Spring MVC in order to make easier http caching for controllers endpoints annotated with `@HttpCache`.
-The library also contains [the definition of the `@HttpCache` annotation](link/to/HttpCache/source)
+The library also contains [the definition of the `@HttpCache` annotation](src/main/java/poc/httpcache/annotation/HttpCache.java)

-## How to use it
+## How to use it [WIP]

-Simple steps for getting started with a classical WebMvc annotation.
+Simple steps for getting started with a classical WebMvc application.

 ### Install it